 We decided to stay in Bugibba, a lovely village located on the northern coastline of Malta.
 It is fairly affordable and well-located, so you can easily travel to other parts of the island, as well as to Gozo and Comino.
 Other options for budget travellers include Qawra and St. Paul’s Bay.
 If you are looking for vibrant nightlife and clubbing, St. Julian’s and Paceville are the perfect choice.

-The place we stayed in was Cardor Holiday Complex.
-It remains my greatest achievement in terms of budget travelling – we paid a mere €88 for 7 nights at an apartment housing 4 people.
+The place we stayed in was Cardor Holiday Complex, and it remains my greatest achievement in terms of budget travelling.
+We paid a mere €88 for 7 nights at an apartment housing 4 people!
 Would I stay there again?
 The answer is… probably not, as I would happily pay a little more for extra comfort now.

 What to eat and drink in Malta

 We decided to save money by cooking dinners and living off of pastries and other snacks during the day.
 Having said that, I am unable to recommend particular restaurants, but here’s a round-up of the things we tried during our time in Malta.

 One of the things from our trip that I look back on with fondness is going down to the local grocery shop every morning to get some Maltese bread for breakfast (to the point where the shop owner started recognising me and randomly gave me a chocolate bar one morning).

 Ftira is a ring-shaped bread.
 You can either eat it on its own or with various fillings, such as tuna, anchovies, mixed salads, and many others.
 Having tried it both ways, I can totally understand why a petition has been launched to include ftira as part of UNESCO’s Intangible Cultural Heritage list.